George Borg Olivier: Road to Independence

 Following the February 1962 election, Borg Olivier agreed to form a Government after obtaining important amendments to the Constitution.
 In addition to being prime minister, he assumed the portfolio of Minister of Economic Planning and Finance.
-In the 1962 elections, 76% of the electorate voted for the principal parties which were demanding Independence.
+In the 1962 elections, 76% of the electorate voted for the principal parties, which were demanding Independence.
 The Nationalist Party had suffered an internal split, with Herbert Ganado founding the more populist Democratic Nationalist Party.

-The Nationalists gained a majority and therefore Borg Olivier became prime minister.
+The Nationalists gained a majority, and therefore, Borg Olivier became prime minister.
 Shortly afterwards, amendments to the Constitution were made.
 Borg Olivier proceeded to London to ask for a financial agreement and demand Independence with full membership within the Commonwealth.
-At the time unemployment had risen to 6% and there were fears of discharges from the Naval Arsenal.
+At the time, unemployment had risen to 6%, and there were fears of discharges from the Naval Arsenal.
 On 20 August 1962, Dr Borg Olivier presented a formal request for Independence.
-It was soon made known that the Attorney General Prof John J. Cremona, was working on a draft constitution while it was announced that a Malta Independence Conference was to be held at Marlborough House, London.
+It was soon made known that the Attorney General Prof John J. Cremona was working on a draft constitution, while it was announced that a Malta Independence Conference was to be held at Marlborough House, London.
 The Conference started on 16 July 1963.
 Delegates from all the political parties led by Borg Olivier, Dom Mintoff, Toni Pellegrini, Herbert Ganado and Mabel Strickland attended.
 The Conference was chaired by Duncan Sandys.
 Discussions went on right through July.
 The Maltese Government was asking for a monarchical state with a Governor General representing the Queen.
-The Secretary of State proposed a referendum about the constitution.
+The Secretary of State proposed a referendum on the constitution.

 Borg Olivier's shrewdness as a politician enabled him to use the ongoing religious conflict between the Labour Party and the Maltese church, headed by Archbishop Mikiel Gonzi, to his advantage.
-This was a particular achievement given Borg Olivier's relationship with the Bishop were very strained.
+This was a particular achievement given that Borg Olivier's relationship with the Bishop was very strained.
 However, Borg Olivier was still able to gain a reduction in the clerical and episcopal influence on Maltese politics.